NoeFabris/opencode-antigravity-auth/README.md

 | `antigravity-claude-opus-4-5-thinking-medium` | Claude Opus 4.5 Thinking | 16,384 tokens |
 | `antigravity-claude-opus-4-5-thinking-high` | Claude Opus 4.5 Thinking | 32,768 tokens |

-> **Note:** Claude and GPT models always use Antigravity quota automatically.
-The `antigravity-` prefix is optional for these models (backward compatible).
+> **Note:** Claude and GPT models are only available through Antigravity API.
+The `antigravity-` prefix is required for these models.

 ### Other Models